Reuters Entertainment News Summary | Devdiscourse

 Following is a summary of current entertainment news briefs.
-Rock documentary on The Band to kick off Toronto Film Festival

-The Toronto International Film Festival opens on a decidedly Canadian note on Thursday with a documentary about influential rockers The Band kicking off 10 days of movies vying for attention in the upcoming Hollywood awards season.
-Meryl Streep, Nicole Kidman, Tom Hanks, Joaquin Phoenix, Jennifer Lopez and Renee Zellweger are among the A-list stars expected in Toronto to promote movies including "The Goldfinch," "Judy" and "A Beautiful Day in the Neighborhood" that are already generating Oscar buzz.
+Prejudice and trauma tackled by South African director in Venice

+South African director Oliver Hermanus hopes his new film about young soldiers during apartheid will help open up a conversation about what he calls "toxic masculinity" and LGBT rights.
+Set in 1981, Hermanus' drama, provocatively called "Moffie" a derogatory slang term for being gay, shows a group of white teenage boys called to complete their two years' compulsory military service.
+Saudi women directors bring empowerment message to Venice

+Female Saudi Arabian directors Haifaa Al-Mansour and Shahad Ameen brought a message to the Venice Film Festival along with their movies: Women must be seen and heard.
+Mansour's "The Perfect Candidate" is one of two films by female directors out of 21 competing for the festival's Golden Lion award, telling the story of a woman doctor facing gender-based challenges while running for municipal council.
 'ZeroZeroZero' takes bleak look at cocaine trade in Saviano book adaptation

-Chinese actress Gong Li portrays a film and stage star with a hidden agenda in "Saturday Fiction", a black and white historical spy drama set in the run up to the attack on Pearl Harbour.
-Gong plays acclaimed actress Jean Yu, who, in the first week of December 1941, returns to wartime Shanghai apparently to star in her former lover's play "Saturday Fiction" at the city's Lyceum Theater.
-'Bang Bang': Nicki Minaj stuns fans with retirement announcement

 Rapper Nicki Minaj took fans by surprise on Thursday with an announcement that she was retiring from the music business to "have my family."
 Minaj, 36, gave the news to her 20 million Twitter followers, although she had not previously said she was either pregnant or married.
-U.S. rapper A$AP Rocky will not challenge assault conviction: lawyer

-U.S. rapper A$AP Rocky, who got a suspended sentence for his role in a brawl in Stockholm, will not appeal against his assault conviction, his lawyer said on Wednesday.
-A$AP Rocky, real name Rakim Mayers, and two of his entourage, were convicted on Aug.
-14 of kicking and beating a 19-year-old man after an argument.
-They had told the court they acted in self defense.
-Hidden figures no more: women shining in Hollywood

-Women enjoyed a banner year in Hollywood movies and on television over the past year, notching up record highs in lead roles and gaining ground in influential jobs behind the scenes such as directors and writers, according to two studies published on Wednesday.
-Box office hits like "Black Panther" and "Crazy Rich Asians" also shattered barriers for black and Asian characters, reflecting the drive for wider changes in the entertainment industry that were fueled by the 2017 sexual misconduct scandal in Hollywood and the #OscarsSoWhite backlash four years ago.
-Fashion comes to Venice festival with Instagram star Ferragni's film
+Johnny Depp, Mark Rylance clash in 'Waiting for the Barbarians'

+Hollywood star Johnny Depp turns into a cold and cruel officer in "Waiting for the Barbarians", a drama its cast and director say may be set in a faraway desert outpost but is relevant to today's world.
+The movie, adapted from the 1980 novel by J.M.
+Coetzee, stars Oscar winner Mark Rylance as The Magistrate, a down-to-earth and well-liked administrator of an isolated border outpost, which is part of an unnamed empire.
+Markle expected among A-list attendees at U.S. Open final: reports

+Tennis royalty will meet British royalty at the U.S. Open women's final on Saturday, with Meghan Markle, the Duchess of Sussex and wife to Prince Harry, attending in support of good friend Serena Williams, according to media reports.
+Williams, who was one of the celebrity attendees at Markle's star-studded royal wedding last year, is seeking a record-equalling 24th Grand Slam singles title in the final at Flushing Meadows against Canadian Bianca Andreescu.
+Roger Waters rocks Venice Film Festival with 'US + THEM'

 Eleven more women have accused Spanish opera star Placido Domingo of sexual misconduct, allegations that the leading tenor described on Thursday as "riddled with inconsistencies."
 The accusations, reported by the Associated Press and dating back three decades, follow similar claims published by the news wire in August by more than three dozen other singers, dancers, musicians, voice teachers and backstage staff who said they had witnessed or experienced inappropriate behavior by the singer.
 New video animation aims to raise AIDS awareness on Freddie Mercury's birthday